Creating Colours using RGB Components

 When colours are created using light ( such as the light on your computer screen) , they are made up of a mixture or 3 colour components:

 It is the brightness of each colour in the mix that creates all the colours that we use in our bitmaps!

-Binary RGB Colours are created using a mix of three colours, each set at a different brightness – 0 for black, 255 for 100% brightness.
+Binary RGB Colors are created using a mix of three colors, each set at a different brightness – 0 for black, 255 for 100% brightness.

 - Red 0 to 255

 - Green 0 to 255

 Although this uses a large amount of bits (24 bits per pixel vs 1 bit per pixel for B&W), it also means that you can have a massive amount of different colors to choose from:

 - = 16.7 Million possible colours!

 This type of colour system is known as 24bit colour and is the system most widely used world wide!